Russia Registers 1 Ceasefire Violation In Syria Over Past 24 Hours - Defense Ministry - UrduPoint

 The daily report added that the Russian military had not carried out any humanitarian operations in Syria over the given period.

-In a separate bulletin, the ministry reported that the Syrian army engineering units have cleared 1.9 hectares (4.7 acres) of the territory of mines and defused 50 explosive devices.
+In a separate bulletin, the ministry reported that the Syrian army engineering units had cleared 2.1 hectares (5.1 acres) of the territory of mines and defused 32 explosive devices.

 The ministry added that no Syrian refugees had returned to their home country from Lebanon and Jordan over the last 24 hours.